purduesigbots/pros-docs/v5/okapi/api/control/async/async-motion-profile-controller.rst

 ~~~~~

 Resets the controller's internal state so it is similar to when it was first initialized, while
 keeping any user-configured information.
 This implementation also stops movement.
-This
-implementation also stops movement.

 .. tabs ::
    .. tab :: Prototype